-As a response situation escalates and requires the resources of a LHIN or the Province, further detailed information will be required for reporting.
+As a response situation escalates and requires the resources of a region or the Province, further detailed information will be required for reporting.
 As such, the SBAR Tool has been developed to provide a consistent method of reporting situations which require escalation.
 The SBAR methodology is a well-known communication aid that helps members of the health care team organize and present critical information about a patient's condition in an efficient and effective way.
 SBAR form can be found in Appendices section.

-It is recommended the SBAR form be completed by the critical care team (critical care manager, director or other delegate) and be provided to the Hospital CEO/senior delegate prior to the preamble call organized by CritiCall.
-Once it is confirmed that additional resources from another hospital or LHIN are required, a Moderate Surge response is triggered and the Index Hospital CEO/senior delegate calls CritiCall at 1-877-ONT-SURGE (668-7874).
+It is recommended the Moderate Surge SBAR form be completed by the critical care team (critical care manager, director or other delegate) and be provided to the Hospital VP prior to the preamble call organized by CritiCall.
+Once it is confirmed that additional resources from another hospital or region are required, a Moderate Surge response is triggered and the Index Hospital VP calls CritiCall at 1-877-ONT-SURGE (668-7874).